safevideo/autollm/README.md

 ### supports [20+ VectorDBs](https://docs.llamaindex.ai/en/stable/core_modules/data_modules/storage/vector_stores.html#vector-store-options-feature-support)

-🌟 **pro tip**: autollm defaults to lancedb if no vector store is specified.

-lancedb is lightweight, scales from development to production and is 100x cheaper than alternatives
+🌟 **pro tip**: `autollm` defaults to `lancedb` as the vector store since it is lightweight, scales from development to production and is 100x cheaper than alternatives!

 <details>
     <summary>👉 default - lancedb example</summary>